How do the liberal arts prepare you for life after college?

 Sal M. Anderton, private practice attorney and local township elected official – '95 Political Science and Philosophy double major

-Jennifer Cobuzzi, received a PhD from American University and now works as a researcher and lecturer at the University of Pennsylvania - '08 Psychology major
+Jennifer Cobuzzi, received a PhD from American University and has worked as a researcher and lecturer at the University of Pennsylvania - '08 Psychology major

 Altair Gobo, taught high school for seven years and now works as a certified financial planner - '74 Psychology major